adrianet86/elementary-os-post-install/README.md

 # elementary-os-post-install
-Commands to install software after Elementary OS installation
+Commands to install and configure software after Elementary OS